-Apart from the above mentioned example, the inverse problem was also studied, namely the interpolation of the $\Theta(h)$ dataset by using $K_r(h)$ as the explanatory function t.
-As Table 2 and Fig. 8 show, the results were similar and very satisfactory, confirming the method's ability to interpolate scarce data sets of variables with complex relationships by utilizing denser, physically related to them, explanatory datasets.
+Apart from the above mentioned example, the inverse problem was also studied, namely, the interpolation of the $\Theta(h)$ dataset by using $K_r(h)$ as the explanatory function t.
+As Table 2 and Fig. 8 show,

-Table 2 BLSI parameters and performance indices, for the $\Theta(h)$ interpolation example
+Table 2 BLSI parameters and performance indices, for the $\Theta(h)$ interpolation example.

-Available data points optimum number of segments, m optimum $ au{\lambda}$ optimum $ au{\mu}$ MSE Global minimum GCV R All 8 0.01 0.9897 1.52×10 -8 $1.02 \times 10^{-6}$ 1.000 Four (1, 4, 8, 11) 16 0.9711 0.7498 $8.51 \times 10^{-26}$ $8.34 \times 10^{-10}$ 0.987 Two (1, 11) 26 0.4307 0.8955 1.18×10 -7 $5.45 \times 10^{-2}$ 0.969
+Available data points Optimum number of segments, m Optimum $ au{\lambda}$ Optimum $ au{\mu}$ MSE Global minimum GCV R 2 All 8 0.01 0.9897 1.52×10^{-8} 1.02×10^{-6} 1.000 Four (1, 4, 8, 11) 16 0.9711 0.7498 8.51×10^{-26} 8.34×10^{-10} 0.987 Two (1, 11) 26 0.4307 0.8955 1.18×10^{-7} 5.45×10^{-2} 0.969 the results were similar and very satisfactory, confirming the method's ability to interpolate scarce datasets of variables with complex relationships by utilizing denser, physically-related to them, explanatory datasets.

-\ With respect to the entire data set
+With respect to the entire dataset

-Fig. 8 BLSI fit to $\Theta(h)$ , for different number of available data points
+Fig. 8 BLSI fit to $\Theta(h)$, for different number of available data points.

-In the second real world application we spatially interpolate annual rainfall using as explanatory variable the surface elevation.
-Spatial variability of precipitation is influenced by many factors; some of them connected to the chaotic nature of the atmospheric processes.
-In over-annual scale abutting on the sea and orography have significant effects (Goovaerts 2000).
-Hevesi et al (1992a; 1992b) reported a significant correlation of 0.75 between average annual precipitation and elevation.
+In the second real-world application we spatially interpolate annual rainfall using as explanatory variable the surface elevation.
+Spatial variability of precipitation is influenced by many factors, some of them connected to the chaotic nature of the atmospheric processes.
+At the annual scale, proximity to the sea and orography have significant effects (Goovaerts 2000).
+Hevesi et al. (1992a, 1992b) reported a significant correlation of 0.75 between average annual precipitation and elevation.

-The objective of the application was: a) to verify the method's applicability against a hydrological variable with significant correlation to an easily measurable, hence available at considerably higher resolution, explanatory variable and b) to verify the method's versatility in terms of handling extensive datasets.
+The objective of the application was: (a) to verify the applicability of the method against a hydrological variable with significant correlation to an easily measurable (hence available at considerably higher resolution) explanatory variable and (b) to verify the versatility of the method in terms of handling extensive datasets.

-The study area was the region of the Central Greece (Sterea Hellas) area (Fig. 9a).
-The data consist of the mean rainfall at the 71 meteorological stations network of the specified area, derived from all available measurements until the year 1992 (Christofides and Mamassis 1995), while the surface elevation of the study area was obtained from the Digital Elevation Model (DEM) SRTM Data Version 4.1 (Jarvis et al. 2008) and aggregated to a $2 \times 2$ km square grid (Fig. 9a) for practical and computational reasons, covering approximately an area of 25 620 km.
+The study area was the region of Central Greece (Sterea Hellas) (Fig. 9(a)).
+The data consist of the mean rainfall at a network of 71 meteorological stations in the specified area, derived from all available measurements until the year 1992 (Christofides and Mamassis 1995).
+The surface elevation of the study area was obtained from the digital elevation model (DEM) SRTM Data Version 4.1 (Jarvis et al. 2008) and aggregated to a 2 km \times 2 km grid (Fig. 9(a)) for practical and computational reasons, covering an area of approximately 25 620 km2.
 The result was 6405 points of known elevation, which constituted the explanatory variable dataset.

-Since the BLSI method is one-dimensional, in terms of the independent variable x, the points spatial coordinates, $(x_i, y_i)$ , were projected onto a x' axis, according to the following expression:
+Since the BLSI method is one-dimensional in terms of the independent variable x, the points' spatial coordinates (x_i, y_i) were projected onto a x' axis, according to the following expression: